ryanbald/data-512-a2/README.md

 **Object Revision Evaluation Service (ORES) API**

 API used to predict article quality based on the [WikiProject article quality grading scheme](https://en.wikipedia.org/wiki/Wikipedia:Content_assessment#Grades).
-The documentation can be found at https://ores.wikimedia.org/v3/#!/scoring/get_v3_scores_context.
+The documentation for the specific type of API call being used can be found at https://ores.wikimedia.org/v3/#!/scoring/get_v3_scores_context.

 ## Dependencies

-This assignment was completed using Python 3.6 and running in a Jupyter Notebook environment.
+This assignment was completed using Python 3.6, running in a Jupyter Notebook environment.

 * Python 3.6 documentation: https://docs.python.org/3.6/